Nightsky770/sayersforbinders/Clouds of Witness/readme.md

 If you are using A4 paper, download the signature files in the "A4" folder and print out double-sided, flip on short side.

+Please note that the letter version has 17 signatures; the A4, only 16.

 I have redrafted Sayers' floor plan in Inkscape (files are in source/images) and created both labeled and blank versions of both floors.
 This is my original work, based on Sayers' public domain original, and I place it into the public domain.

 Emendations: